rangl-labs/netzerotc/environment/reference_environment_direct_deployment/README.md

 * Parameters -- contains all challenge-specific parameters
 * State -- contains all state information and provides the following methods:
     * initialise_state
-    * reset
     * to_observation -- returns just the observations which will be passed to the agent
-    * set_agent_prediction -- returns the predictions which will be passed to the agent
     * is_done -- checks whether the episode has finished

 and the Helper functions are: